 How does the deduction for state and local taxes work?

-The state and local tax (SALT) deduction has been one of the largest federal tax expenditures, with an estimated revenue cost of $100.9 billion in 2017.
-The estimated revenue cost for 2018 drops to $43.1 billion because the Tax Cut and Jobs Act (TCJA) significantly increased standard deduction amounts (thereby reducing the number of taxpayers who will itemize deductions) and capped the total SALT deduction at $10,000.
+The state and local tax (SALT) deduction previously was one of the largest federal tax expenditures, with an estimated revenue cost of $100.9 billion in fiscal year 2017.
+The estimated revenue cost for fiscal year 2019 dropped to $21.2 billion because the Tax Cuts and Jobs Act (TCJA) significantly increased standard deduction amounts (thereby reducing the number of taxpayers who will itemize deductions) and capped the total SALT deduction at $10,000.

 State and local taxes have been deductible since the inception of the federal income tax in 1913.
 Initially, all state and local taxes not directly tied to a benefit were deductible against federal taxable income.
 In 1964, deductible taxes were limited to state and local property (real and personal property), income, general sales, and motor fuels taxes.